deepfence/ThreatMapper/docs/docs/architecture/sensors.md

 * **AWS Fargate** The sensor is deployed as a daemon service alongside each serverless instance.

 :::info
-Refer to the Installation Documentation to [Learn how to install Sensor Agent containers](/docs/sensors)
+Refer to the Installation Documentation to [Learn how to install Sensor Agents](/docs/sensors)
 :::